specklesystems/speckle-docs/viewer/batch-api.md

 ```ts
 resetDrawRanges: void
 ```
-Resets the batch to it's default state where there is a single draw group rendered with the [*batchMaterial*](/viewer/batch-api.md#batchmaterial)
+Resets the batch to its default state where there is a single draw group rendered with the [*batchMaterial*](/viewer/batch-api.md#batchmaterial)
 #### Returns: void

 <br>